Client – Windel Energy and Canadian Solar – Mallard Pass Solar Farm

 Located on the border of Lincolnshire and Rutland, the solar farm is a large scale project between Windel Energy and Canadian Solar.

-Utilligence advised and developed the initial design and will also develop the detailed design once planning is granted (estimated in June 2022).
+Utilligence advised and developed the initial design and will also develop the detailed design once planning is granted (estimated in early 2024).